 Social Security is financed mainly through payroll taxes on wages and self-employment income.
-Employees and employers each make contributions equal to 6.2 percent of wages, up to a wage cap of $137,700 in 2020 that increases with the growth in the nationwide average wage.
+Employees and employers each make contributions equal to 6.2 percent of earnings, up to a cap of $142,800 in 2021, increased to $147,000 in 2022.
+The cap increases with the growth in the nationwide average wage.
 In 1983, the wage cap was set at an amount that would tax about 90 percent of all wage income in the United States.
-Since then, wages at the high end of the income scale have risen faster than average paychecks, so today the cap is projected to cover only about 82.5 percent of wages.
+But because wages above the cap have grown much faster than average, earnings under the cap in 2018 made up only 83 percent of aggregate wages.

 The self-employed contribute the equivalent of the combined employer and employee tax rates, which totals 12.4 percent.
 They are then allowed to deduct the equivalent of the employer’s share from their income taxes.

 In addition to payroll tax contributions, Social Security receives revenue from income taxes on Social Security benefits paid by retirees with higher incomes, and modest transfers from the general fund.
 The Trust Funds are also credited with interest from its Treasury bond holdings.

 The Social Security Trust Funds